En español | New Mexico offers same-day registration, and any registered voter can request an absentee ballot.

 Vote early and in person at your county clerk’s office or an additional early voting location, if offered.
 Check the state’s voter portal or contact your county clerk for more information.

 What do I need to know about voting at the polls on Election Day?

 You will be able to cast a ballot as long as you were in line before the polls closed.
 Use the state's voter portal to find a polling place near you.

 All voting locations have special equipment to assist the hearing, visually or physically impaired.
 The secretary of state’s website has more information about resources available to people with disabilities.

 Do I need identification to vote?

-Editor’s note: This guide was updated on July 1 with information about voting in the general election.
+Editor’s note: This guide was updated on Nov.
+11 with more information about voting in New Mexico.
 The guide was first published on Aug.
 18, 2020.

 Also of Interest

 - Stay updated on the 2022 election at AARP.org/elections.